-The BDCP stakeholders have put forward a number of conceptual options for getting water around, through, or under the Delta to the state and federal pumps at Old River and Clifton Court Forebay northwest of Tracy.
+Bay Delta Conservation Plan stakeholders have promoted a number of conceptual options for getting water around, through, or under the Delta to the state and federal pumps at Old River and Clifton Court Forebay northwest of Tracy.

-General options include a "through-Delta alternative", an east-side canal (40 miles long), an "all-tunnel" alignment from near Hood to Clifton Court Forebay, and a west-side canal and tunnel option.
-Each canal diversion would have multiple intake facilities that would be outfitted with fish screens—a "multi-headed Hydra" said one fisheries biologist at recent Delta Flow Criteria Proceeding discussions—to reduce impacts to fish.
+Before deciding on the current subterranean “Twin Tunnel” configuration, these included a "through-Delta alternative", an east-side canal (40 miles long), an "all-tunnel" alignment from near Hood to Clifton Court Forebay, and a west-side canal and tunnel option.
+All these options (including the Twin Tunnels) include multiple intake facilities outfitted with screens to reduce impacts to fish.

-To get a sense of the scale of the canal concepts, we present cross sections from 1968 and the more recent BDCP version.
-In 1968, the canal's bottom width was 180 feet wide and its levee to levee width was about 440 feet.
+To get a sense of the scale of these canal concepts, we present cross-sections from a 1968 proposal and a more recent BDCP version.
+In 1968, the canal's bottom width was 180 feet wide and its levee-to-levee width was about 440 feet.
 It would have had a maximum water depth of about 13.4 feet.

-BDCP released a hypothetical cross section ("dimensions are preliminary and subject to change") of 340 feet at bottom with a levee to levee width of 540 feet.
+BDCP released a hypothetical cross-section of 340 feet at bottom with a levee-to-levee width of 540 feet.
 This canal would have a water depth of about 23.5 feet.
-This cross section alone is about 54 percent larger than the canal cross section considered in 1968.
+This cross-section is about 54 percent larger than the canal cross-section considered in 1968.

-And, as shown in the BDCP image at right, the BDCP conveyance canal is much larger than the already impressive California Aqueduct.
+And as shown in the BDCP image at right, the BDCP conveyance canal is much larger than the already sizable California Aqueduct.

 We invite you to view: